 Don’t think this is just for private companies.
 The TPS list means no organisation for profit or non-profit – including companies, charities, voluntary organisations and political parties – can call that number.

-Screen against the TPS and CTPS in Salesforce
+Screen your numbers against TPS and CTPS within Salesforce

 If you want to find out more information about the Telephone Preference Service, check out these resources: